What happens if I don’t have a will?

-What if you die without a Will in Australia?
+What happens if you die without a will in Australia?

-If you die without a Will, you die intestate.
-Being intestate means that the relevant state or territory laws of intestacy will determine how your estate is to be managed and distributed.
+If you die without a will, you die intestate.
+Being intestate means that the laws of the state or territory you live in will decide how your assets are managed and distributed.
 Your assets are your property including belongings that have value like a house, car and bank accounts.

 Not having a Will means

-- You do not have a say about who will benefit from your estate (e.g. your assets can be shared with relatives whom you do not wish to benefit).
+- You don’t have a say about who will benefit from your estate.
+This can mean your assets are shared with relatives you don’t want to benefit.

-- You do not have a say about who administers and makes final decisions about your estate.
+- You don’t have a say about who manages and makes final decisions about your estate.

-- Your estate may take an extended period to settle (more than 12 months).
+- Your estate may take longer to settle (more than 12 months)

-- The cost to settle your estate may be significantly more than if you had written a Will in the first instance.
+- The cost to settle your estate may be higher than if you had a will

 We're here to help you every step of the way